korytina/Daniel_Korytina/README.md

 # Teaching

-* Helped teach 5th grade band for several weeks at Emerald Elementary while school looked for permanent instructor.
+* Helped teach 5th grade band for several weeks at Emerald Elementary while the school looked for permanent instructor.

 # Service